Conductor

 Gail A. Brechting, Conductor & Musical Director

-Mrs. Brechting is the President of the Association of Concert Bands, an International organization serving adult community bands, serving two previous terms on their board of directors.
-She is a member of the National Band Association, the College Band Directors Association, an Emeritus member of Michigan School Band and Orchestra Association, the World Association for Symphonic Bands and Ensembles, P.E.O. and the Women Band Directors Association.
-She is the first woman selected by the John Philip Sousa Foundation to serve on the Sudler Silver Scroll Award selection committee.
+Mrs. Brechting is the Past President of the Association of Concert Bands, an international organization serving adult community bands, serving two previous terms on their board of directors.
+She is the Lifelong Arts Program Director with Blue Lake Fine Arts Camp, serving since 2019.
+Gail conducted the Blue Lake International Community Band the Summer of 2025 on a four country European tour.
+She is an Associate member of the American Bandmasters Association, a member of the National Band Association, an Emeritus member of Michigan School Band and Orchestra Association, P.E.O. and the Women Band Directors International.
+She was the first woman selected by the John Philip Sousa Foundation to serve on the Sudler Silver Scroll Award selection committee, and is presently the chairwoman.
 She holds a Bachelor of Music Education degree from Central Michigan University and a Master of Arts degree from Western Michigan University.
-Mrs. Brechting is on the music faculty of Muskegon Community College and recently retired after a 40-year music education career, 34 of those with the Reeths-Puffer Schools in Muskegon, MI.
+Mrs. Brechting is a past music faculty member of Muskegon Community College.
+She retired in 2019, after a 40-year public school music education career, 34 of those with the Reeths-Puffer Schools in Muskegon, MI.
+In her spare time, she trains to compete as a US Masters swimmer, loves to play golf and travel.

 WINDS Conductors